matclab/automattermostatus/README.md

 # token shall be printed on stdout).
 See
 # https://docs.mattermost.com/integrations/cloud-personal-access-tokens.html#creating-a-personal-access-token.
 mm_token_cmd = "secret-tool lookup name automattermostatus"

-# begin and end time bewteen which mattermost status will be updated (only
-# for working days.
-See `offdays` hereafter
-begin = "8:00"
-end = "19:30"

-# Expiry time of mattermost status (i.e. time after which mattermost will auto
-# expire the custom status).
-expires_at = "19:30"

 # Definition of the day off (when automattermostatus do not update the user
 # custom status).
 If a day is no present then it is considered as a workday.